 2. Fork (git client)

-I mostly use Git from command line, but Fork helps me review changes visually before pushing changes.
-It reduces mistakes like committing wrong commits to the wrong branches.
+I mostly use Git from command line, but Fork helps me review changes visually before pushing them.
+It helps me review diffs before pushing, double-check branch history and avoid accidental commits.

 3. Warp (terminal)